 Are your eBay sales slow?
-It truly does happen to every ebay seller.
-We get content with our level of sales and then one day it all comes to a halt.
-For several days you’re wondering what happened.
+It happens to the best of us.
+We’re excited about all of the sales coming in and then one day it all comes to a halt.
+And for several days you’re wondering what happened.
 Maybe you’re even panicking.
-But there are a lot of different ways you can use to increase your sales when they slow down and I’m going to share today!
+But there are a lot of different ways you can use to increase your sales when they slow down and I’m going to share those today!

 Run a sale